wroleader/MHFTranslate/README.md

 Everything else is pretty self-explanatory.
 To use this software you need your own Google Cloud Services API key.

 ## Usage
 To use MHFTranslate, make sure the game is open and that you've spent enough time in a lobby for a log to be written.
 Then, open the program and it will start reading & translating automatically.
+It currently requires to be running in a separate window, although an overlay will be considered for Version 2 if it gathers enough interest.

 ## Author
 * Mikhail Tzenkov (MikkyTzen)